Medical adviser who defied Trump's Covid response to retire

-Dr Anthony Fauci, the US's top infectious disease expert who became a household name — and the subject of partisan attacks — during the Covid-19 pandemic, will depart the federal government in December after more than five decades of service.
+Dr Anthony Fauci, the top infectious disease expert in the US who became a household name — and the subject of partisan attacks — during the Covid-19 pandemic, will depart the federal government in December after more than five decades of service.

 Fauci, who serves as President Joe Biden's chief medical adviser, has been the director of the National Institute of Allergy and Infectious Diseases and chief of the NIAID Laboratory of Immunoregulation.
-He was a leader in the federal response to HIV/AIDS and other infectious diseases even before the coronavirus hit.
+He was a leader in the federal response to HIV/Aids and other infectious diseases even before coronavirus hit.

 "I will be leaving these positions in December of this year to pursue the next chapter of my career," Fauci said in a statement, calling those roles "the honour of a lifetime".